IVashty/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Ascript that duplicates the last line of the file iacta.
 10. A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+12. A script that counts the number of directories and sub-directories in the current directory.